 - Refresh the tab and go to Vizzle NextGen

 Please note, this workaround has to be turned on each time Vizzle NextGen is accessed.
-We are looking into a permanent solution for this.

 For Windows 10, here's another workaround: